bomm/EasyABC/README.md

 - wrong display of the ABC source code or the music score
 - problems playing the music
 - problems in exporting or printing the music score
-- errors in the menus or toolboxes
+- errors in EasyABC's menus or toolboxes